-As we balance the needs of patients and their families with safety concerns for everyone in our facilities, we will continue to adjust our policies as the circumstances surrounding COVID-19 change.
+As we balance the need of patients and their families with the safety concerns for everyone in our facilities, we will continue to adjust our policies as the circumstances surrounding COVID-19 change.
 The past few weeks have seen a significant decrease in COVID-19 positive cases across Somerset County with the state experiencing a similar decrease in this same time period.
-With this in mind, we are updating our Visitation Guidelines effective March 7, 2022.
+With this in mind, we are updating our Visitation Guidelines effective July 11, 2022.
 Please review each area below for specific visitation restrictions.

-Please note: All visitors are required to be screened for COVID-19 symptoms upon entry, meet the screening requirements and must wear a hospital-grade mask provided by this facility for the duration of their time in the hospital.
+Please note: All visitors are required to be screened for COVID-19 symptoms upon entry, meet the screening requirements and must wear a hospital-grade mask provided by this facility for the duration of the time in the hospital.
 If a patient is accepting a visitor, the patient must also wear a mask for the duration of the visit.
 While visitation is only permitted at a specific time and in limited numbers, there are exceptions below.
-There are no age restrictions or COVID-19 vaccination status requirement for visitors.
+There are no age restrictions for COVID-19 vaccination status requirements for visitors.

-Any patients suspected or confirmed to have COVID-19 cannot have in-person visitors.
-Alternative options for communication with inpatients are available to keep families/friends connected (Zoom, etc.).
+Any patient suspected or confirmed to have COVID-19 cannot have in-person visitors.
+Alternative options for communication with inpatients are available to keep families and friends connected.

-Patients are allowed one (1) visitor per day between the hours of 10 am to 8 pm.
-The visitor is allowed to leave and return once during the day and must stay in the patient’s room while here.
+Acute Care Unit: Inpatients are allowed 4 visitors per day, up to 2 at a time between the hours of 8 am - 8 pm.
+The visitors are allowed to leave and return but must stay in the patient’s room while here.

-Patients at end-of-life may have up to two (2) total visitors each day.
-Visiting hours may be extended for end-of-life patients when approved by Nurse leaders on a case-by-case basis.
+Patients at the end-of-life may have up to 2 visitors at a time.
+Visiting hours may be extended for end-of-life patients when approved by Nurse leaders.

-One person for a patient who needs help with mobility or communication with the care team
+Outpatient Medical Services/Practice Offices: One parent or guardian is allowed with a minor patient.
+One support person is allowed for a patient who needs help with mobility or communication with the care team.